Hopi Junior/Senior High School: History

-The school's 1987 opening gave the Hopi community its first reservation high school and allowed for the closure of the Phoenix Indian School.
+The school's September 2, 1986 opening gave 550 students and the Hopi community its first reservation high school and allowed for the closure of the Phoenix Indian School.
 For most of its history, it has been the only high school in Keams Canyon.
+An Educational Master Plan was presented after January 1987 to the Hopi Tribal Council in order to address the needs of Hopis in their educational system.
+This plan was created by both the Hopi Tribe Department of Education and the then Office of Indian Education Programs.

 For a time in the late 1990s and 2000s, the school was a public charter, though it changed back to a BIE school in 2005.

-In November 2013, Charles Youvella, a running back and defensive back for Hopi's football team, incurred a head injury during a Division V playoff game against the team from Arizona Lutheran Academy; he lined up for two more plays, then collapsed on the field.
-He was in critical condition by the time he reached St. Joseph's Hospital and Medical Center in Phoenix and died two days later.
+In November 2013, Charles Youvella, a running back and defensive back for Hopi's football team, incurred a head injury during a Division V playoff game against the team from Arizona Lutheran Academy.
+He lined up for two more plays, then collapsed on the field.
+Youvella was in critical condition by the time he reached St. Joseph's Hospital and Medical Center in Phoenix and died two days later.